flofreud/posh-gvm/README.md

 	2. Execute `Import-Module posh-gvm`(best add it to your profile.ps1)
 	3. Execute `gvm help` to get started!

+## Update

+The autoupdate-function currently only get newly added candidates from GVM-API.
+To get a update of posh-gvm you have to do it manually.
+How to update depends on how you installed posh-gvm.

+There is currently now mechanism which can tell you that there is an update available.

+### With PsGet

+	Update-Module posh-gvm

+### Via short Script

+	(new-object Net.WebClient).DownloadString('https://raw.githubusercontent.com/flofreud/posh-gvm/master/GetPoshGvm.ps1') | iex

+### Classic way
+Go to the checkout location and pull the repository.

 ## Usage

 For a general overview of the feature please the [GVM Project Page](http://gvmtool.net) because posh-gvm is designed to work like the original BASH client.